The Fragility of Consciousness — illustration

 "Don't you want to come to the farm anymore?" he asked, his voice taking on the persuasive tone of someone who had invested too much planning to give up easily.
 "It's so beautiful up on the mountain, with wonderful scenery..."

-"No, thank you" she said firmly.
+"No, thank you," she said firmly.
 "I don't think so.
 Please leave.
 I don't want to see you anymore."

-After he left, she sat in her quiet apartment, grateful for the return of her analytical capabilities and deeply disturbed by what they had revealed.
+After he left, Me sat in her quiet apartment, grateful for the return of her analytical capabilities and deeply disturbed by what they had revealed.
 How many months had she been too chemically impaired to recognize manipulation that should have been obvious?